 In addition to cash compensation, our non-employee directors are eligible, at the discretion of our full Board, to receive discretionary grants of stock options or restricted stock or any combination thereof under our equity compensation plans.
+For the fiscal year ended January 31, 2024, the Board did not grant our non-employee directors stock options or equity awards under our Stock Awards Plan.
 For the fiscal year ended January 31, 2023, the Board granted our non-employee directors stock options and equity awards under our Stock Awards Plan.
-Specifically, on August 3, 2022, our Board granted 45,000 options to Messrs.
-Glanville, Hilarides and Baden, and Ms. Harned, and 70,000 options to Mr. Blum, in each case, at an exercise price of \$0.77.
-The options vest as follows: one-third on August 3, 2023, one-third on August 3, 2024, and one-third on August 3, 2025.
-Additionally, on May 2, 2022, our Board granted 5,500 shares of stock to each of Mr. Baden and Ms. Harned.
-The shares of stock vest as follows: one-third on May 2, 2023, one-third on May 2, 2024, and one-third on May 2, 2025.
-For the fiscal year ended January 31, 2022, the Board granted our non-employee directors stock options under our Stock Awards Plan.
-Specifically, on August 5, 2021, our Board granted 45,000 options to Messrs.
-Albers, Glanville, and Rowland, and 70,000 options to Mr. Blum, in each case, at an exercise price of \$1.97.
-The options vest as follows: one-third on August 5, 2022, one-third on August 5, 2023, and one-third on August 5, 2024.
-For the fiscal year ended January 31, 2022, the Board did not grant our non-employee directors equity awards under our Stock Awards Plan.
+Specifically, on August 3, 2022, our Board granted 4,500 options (on a reverse split adjusted basis) to Messrs.
+Glanville, Hilarides and Baden, and Ms. Harned, and 7,000 options (on a reverse split adjusted basis) to Mr. Blum, in each case, at an exercise price of \$7.70 (on a reverse split adjusted basis).
+One-third of the options vested on August 3, 2023, one-third will vest on August 3, 2024, and one-third will vest on August 3, 2025.
+Additionally, on May 2, 2022, our Board granted 550 shares of stock (on a reverse split adjusted basis) to each of Mr. Baden and Ms. Harned.
+One third of the shares of stock vested on May 2, 2023, one-third vested on May 2, 2024, and one-third will vest on May 2, 2025.